 - The nature of radar and the physics involved.

-— Concepts and tools required, briefly reviewed.
+- The concepts and tools required were briefly reviewed.

-— Further concepts and tools, more elaborate.
+- Further concepts and tools are more elaborate.

 - Review of developments in pulse compression (matched filter theory, modulation techniques, the search for optimality) and in Doppler processing (principles, “coherent” radar, vector processing, digital techniques); establishing resolution in time (range) and in frequency (Doppler).

 - Recent considerations in hybrid coding, shaping the ambiguity function.

 - Target inference.
 Use of high range and high Doppler resolution: example and experimental results.